 Despite those successes, Kempes is best known for leading Argentina to their first World Cup trophy in 1978.
 He was the tournament's top scorer with six goals, including two in Argentina's 3-1 win over the Netherlands in the final.

-He continued to play for several teams in Argentina and Europe until he called time on his career in 1996, then spent five years in management before retiring in 2001 and is currently a commentator for ESPN.
+He continued to play for several teams in Argentina and Europe until he called time on his career in 1996, then spent five years in management before retiring in 2001.